-Step 3: Stay with the Person until Help Arrives
+Step 3: Stay with the Person Until Help Arrives

-Once you’ve administered naloxone, stay with the person and lay them on their side with knees bent to make sure they don’t choke should they begin to vomit.
+Once you’ve administered naloxone, stay with the person and lay them on their side with their knees bent to make sure they don’t choke should they begin to vomit.

 Opioid Overdoses in Texas

 Texas has had consistently “low” rates of opioid overdose compared other states; however, the Lone Star State is far from untouched by the crisis.
-Consider that: